 Adaptational Heroism: The Uchiha Clan gets a pretty good rap here compared to canon and most other fics.
-Sasuke is much nicer than in canon (though still something of a dick) and after the tournament strikes up a friendship with Naruto, Fugaku is shown to be a caring parent and overall good man, and Itachi is a part of a government black ops group led by Naruto's father instead of being a member of the Akatsuki.
+Sasuke is much nicer than in canon (though still something of a dick) and after the tournament strikes up a friendship with Naruto, while Fugaku is shown to be a caring parent and overall good man and Itachi is part of a government black ops group led by Naruto's father instead of being a member of the Akatsuki.

 You, as a parent, getting word (after the fact, at that) that your child has been grievously injured while at a venue where he/she was supposed to be safe.
 When Ino's parents are informed that she was savagely beaten up by Aoi during Sasuke's tournament, Mrs. Yamanaka proceeds to yell at Sasuke for letting it happen under his watch.